Loay-Wael1/embedding-service-moshrif/ReadMe.md

 1. Reads `Moshrif_Knowledge.json` (all videos).
 2. For each video:

-   * splits the transcript into chunks (≈800 chars with 100-char overlap)
+   * splits the transcript into chunks (≈800 characters with 100-character overlap)
    * calls `/embed` for each chunk
    * stores the vector + metadata in Qdrant (`../qdrant_db`)
 3. When finished, you should see: